-The Community Nature Study Series is offered Tuesdays and Thursdays in January and February.
+The Community Nature Study Series is offered Tuesdays and Thursdays from 9 am-12 pm in January and February.
 Classes are based in our indoor classroom in the James Learning Center and include a hands-on lab and/or field component.
 The number of participants per class is limited to ensure low student-teacher ratio.

 Join us for this 10-class series on Arizona’s incredible natural history, where ten experts from around the state bring their expertise to the Highlands Center with interactive, 3-hour presentations.

 $25 per class, or $225 for the whole series.
 Each registration link below will have an option to register for some or all of class series.

 January 21 – Bat Diversity in the Neotropics and Arizona

 Bats are one of the most common animals portrayed in media and lore throughout the centuries.
 What is so special about this critter, and why are there so many different species?
 The first presenter of our 2020 Community Nature Study Series will answer that and so much more!
 There are 28 species of bats in Arizona alone, making our home a hotspot of bat diversity.
 Echolocation, diet, and unique behaviors are all important parts of each species’ story.
 Come to this talk, and bats might just become your favorite animal!

 January 23 – Life in Stone: The Long and Extraordinary History of Life in Our Backyard

 The Colorado Plateau region is one of the finest earth science laboratories in the world, and paleontological discoveries that are being made here are answering questions, solving mysteries, and making connections that help us understand the history of life worldwide.
 This presentation begins in our region over a billion years ago, following the story of life from the earliest single-celled bacteria to the abundance and diversity of life that we see today.
 An extensive collection of real and cast fossils will be on hand for participants to explore.